 Ferry: East River Ferry to Hunters Point.
 Walk north on 2nd Street.

 Queens College enjoys a national reputation for its liberal arts and sciences and pre-professional programs.
-With its graduate and undergraduate degrees, honors programs, and research and internship opportunities, the college helps its nearly 20,000 students realize their potential in countless ways, assisted by an accessible, award-winning faculty.
-Located on a beautiful, 80-acre campus in Flushing, the college is cited each year in the Princeton Review as one of the nation’s 100 “Best Value” colleges, thanks to its outstanding academics, generous financial aid packages, and relatively low costs.
-Learn more at www.qc.cuny.edu.
+With its graduate and undergraduate degrees, honors programs, and research and internship opportunities, Queens College helps its over 19,000 students realize their potential in countless ways, under the guidance of an accessible, award-winning faculty.
+The college was recently ranked tenth among U.S. public colleges by the Chronicle of Higher Education for upward social and economic mobility.
+The Center for World University Rankings placed Queens College in the top 3.5% of schools worldwide, based on the quality of its education and faculty, the number of its alumni who find employment, and other factors.
+Located on a beautiful, 80-acre campus in Flushing, the college is cited each year by the Princeton Review as one of the nation’s 100 “Best Value” colleges, and is routinely ranked a U.S. News & World Report Best College and Forbes Magazine Best Value College, thanks to its outstanding academics, generous financial aid packages, and relatively low costs.
+Visit qc.cuny.edu to learn more.

 A leader in preparing future educators, Queens College graduates the most teachers, counselors, and principals in the New York metropolitan area.
 It also contributes to New York City’s talent pool as a powerful economic engine and a leader in tech education, with more undergraduate computer science majors than any city college.
 Students from across the country and around the world come to Queens College’s Aaron Copland School of Music.
 Its renowned faculty and alumni include nationally recognized composers, conductors, and performers who have received nearly 40 Grammy Awards and nominations over the past forty years.